ox-it/mobileoxford-sencha/src/lib/sencha2_preview/docs/guides/forms/README.md

         }
     });

 In this case we provided the url to submit the form to inside the submit call - alternatively you can just set the {@link Ext.form.Panel#url url} configuration when you create the form.
-We can specify other parameters (see {@link Ext.form.Panel#submit submit} for a full list), including callback functions for success and failure, which are called depending on whether or not the form submission was successful.
+We can specify other parameters (see {@link Ext.form.Panel#method-submit submit} for a full list), including callback functions for success and failure, which are called depending on whether or not the form submission was successful.
 These functions are usually used to take some action in your app after your data has been saved to the server side.